inet-framework/inet-showcases/_docs/general/diffserv/index.rst

    <audio controls> <source src="VoIP_WithoutQoS_results.wav" type="audio/wav">Your browser does not support the audio tag.</audio>

-This low quality is due to the fact that approximately half of the VoIP data sent by ``voipPhone1`` are dropped by the router's ``DropTailQueue`` before reaching the server, due to the lack of traffic conditioning.
+The jaggedness in the received audio is due to the fact that approximately half of the VoIP packets sent by ``voipPhone1`` are dropped by ``DropTailQueue`` in the output interface of the router.

-The delay of the VoIP packets is very high, approximately 2.5 seconds, which is way too much compared to a real phone call.
+The delay of the VoIP packets also is very high, approximately 2.5 seconds, which is way too much compared to a real phone call.
 The following plot shows the delay of each VoIP packet: